cedar-policy/rfcs/text/0055-remove-unspecified.md

 Users will not be allowed to include entities of type `__cedar::Default` in the store, which ensures that these entities will never have attributes or ancestors/descendants, which are properties we will rely on during validation.
 Users will not be allowed to reference the type `__cedar::Default` in their policies (so neither `principal == __cedar::Default::"principal"` nor `principal is __cedar::Default` are allowed).
 Users do not need to add `__cedar::Default` to their schemas (and it will be an error if they do) because `__cedar::Default` is defined automatically.
+Finally, users cannot create entity uids with type `__cedar::Default`, which prevents using default entities with the `RequestEntity::EntityUid` constructor.

 ## Motivation